Spring Semester and Resuming In-Person Classes on January 24, 2022

 If you are an international student who has not yet entered the United States, but plan on taking in-person or blended classes, you must immediately take the following steps.

 - If you have been vaccinated, upload your proof of vaccination; if you have not been vaccinated, schedule your vaccination at the NYU Vaccine Clinic; or if you believe you have a legitimate medical or religious reason for being exempt from the vaccination requirement, you must submit an exemption request.

 - Email the Office of Global Services (firstname.lastname@example.org) with the following information: Your name, “N” number, visa status and travel itinerary, and a confirmation that you have either been vaccinated and have uploaded your proof of vaccinations, or a copy of your vaccination appointment confirmation following your arrival.
 If you believe you have a legitimate medical or religious reason for being exempt from the vaccination requirement, you must submit an exemption request right away, and let the Office of Global Services know you have done so.

-Failure to take these steps means we will begin to de-enroll you from in-person classes for the fall semester.
+Failure to take these steps means we will begin to de-enroll you from in-person classes.